Pim Fortuyn List: Legacy

-In February 2006, soon before it fell out of parliament, the scholar Hans Jansen organised a conference in cooperation with the scientific committee of the LPF in the House of Representatives building that brought together several international anti-Islam figures, including Bat Ye'or, Daniel Pipes, Geert Wilders, Robert B. Spencer, Bruce Bawer, Lars Hedegaard, Ibn Warraq, Paul Beliën and Peder "Fjordman" Jensen.
+In February 2006, soon before it fell out of parliament, the scholar Hans Jansen organised a conference in cooperation with the scientific committee of the LPF in the House of Representatives building that brought together several international anti-Islam figures, including Bat Ye'or, Daniel Pipes, Geert Wilders, Robert Spencer, Bruce Bawer, Lars Hedegaard, Ibn Warraq, Paul Beliën and Peder "Fjordman" Jensen.
 This movement would eventually become known as the counter-jihad movement.

+In 2020, Eerdemans founded the JA21 party which claims to want to help "Fortuyn's ideas return to the House of Representatives".
+The party won nine seats in the 2025 Dutch general election.

-Although dissolved at national level, the name Pim Fortuyn List continued to be used for a period at municipal level by local branches that split off from the LPF in Eindhoven, Boornsterhem and The Hague.
-As of 2018, the last remaining local party using Pim Fortuyn List was in Eindhoven which competed in the municipal elections under the name LPF Eindhoven.
-In 2022 a new local Pim Fortuyn List enterd the municipal elections in the city of Breda winning one seat in the council.
+Although dissolved at national level, the name Pim Fortuyn List continued to be used for a period at municipal level by local branches that split off from the LPF in Eindhoven, Boornsterhem, Westland and The Hague.
+As of 2018, the last remaining local party using Pim Fortuyn List were in Eindhoven and Westland which competed in the municipal elections under the names LPF Eindhoven and LPF Westland.
+In 2022 a new local Pim Fortuyn List entered the municipal elections in the city of Breda winning one seat in the council.
+The LPF's youth-wing the Jonge Fortuynisten continues to remain active as an independent organisation and is affiliated to LPF Eindhoven.